codefellows/seattle-java-401d4/class-32/README.md

 - Announcements
     - Happy Wednesday!
+    - Tomorrow's lab is going to be edited after class today; don't be alarmed.
     - CCW 3 is next Friday, July 19; that's when lightning talks will happen.
     - Whiteboard finals will start next week, continuing into the following week!
 I'll let you all request whether you'd like to go early/late/no preference.
 - Code review